Basic Information

 Emergency Assistance for the October 2015 Hindu Kush Earthquake (From November 2015 to January 2016)

 A huge earthquake—a magnitude 7.5 earthquake with the epicenter located in Afghanistan—occurred in October 26, 2015.
 This earthquake also caused damages in Pakistan, a neighboring country.
 The earthquake caused severe damage in the Khyber Pakhtunkhwa Province, especially in the Shangla District.
 In addition to the deaths and injuries, 12,755 houses partially or totally collapsed.
 JEN conducted an emergency survey and then provided emergency assistance to 770 households in four districts.
-During winter in the Shangla District, a disaster-stricken region, the nighttime temperature can fall below 7 oC.
+During winter in the Shangla District, a disaster-stricken region, the nighttime temperature can fall below -7 ℃.
 Therefore, providing assistance to the residents who were facing a severe winter weather was urgent.
 Accordingly, JEN distributed kitchen appliances—such as cooking pots, kettles, frying pans, spoons, and plates; as well as items necessary to survive through winter—such as quilted fabrics, cotton mattresses, pillows, children’s clothes, and women’s shawls.

-Distribution of goats to regain livelihood (From February 2013 to February 2014)
+Distribution of goats to regain livelihood (July 2011 - December 2011)

 From the second half of 2011, JEN started distributing goats to the internally displaced persons living in the Dera Ismail Khan District of Khyber Pakhtunkhwa Province as part of JEN’s assistance so that the internally displaced persons could regain livelihood.
 In order to conduct the assistance activities, JEN selected livestock instructors from the internally displaced persons.
 JEN also collaborated with the Prefectural Livestock Bureau to conduct training for the instructors.
 JEN asked these instructors to play a role in disseminating knowledge to the other households with displaced persons about how to breed goats and about goat management.